-Where a production is described in several steps, the output can be a MediaResource that is not ready for publishing, but will be used as input of other ProductionJobs.
+Where a production is described in several steps, the output can be a MediaResource that is not ready for publishing but will be used as input of other ProductionJobs.

-Class relations basedOn Relation to the EditorialObject that is produced by the job hasSubJob Relation to a breakdown of the ProductionJob , i.e. a separate task of a workflow. hasInputMediaResource A list of MediaResources that are used for composing the Essence . hasOutputMediaResource Relation to a MediaResource that is the result of the job. hasOutputEssence Relation to the Essence that is the result of the job. hasPJContributor Information about crew, etc. isOrderedBy Relation to the Contract through which the ProductionJob is ordered.
-Etc. Other class relationships can be associated with a ProductionJob .
+Class relations basedOn Relation to the EditorialObject that is produced by the ProductionJob hasSubJob Relation to a breakdown of the ProductionJob , i.e. a separate task of a workflow hasInputMediaResource A list of MediaResources that are used for composing the Essence hasInputResource A list of Resources that are used for composing the Essence . hasOutputMediaResouce Relation to a MediaResource that is the result of the